-Stress is a normal part of life but the way we perceive and react to stress can impact on our wellbeing.
+Stress is a normal part of life but the way we perceive and react to stress can impact on our well-being.
 We all need a certain level of stress in our lives so that we are challenged, stimulated, and able to deal with difficult or threatening situations.
 However, when our stress becomes too high and prolonged, it can result in emotional, physical, cognitive and behavioural problems.
-Psychological treatment with a Stress Psychologist can assist in overcoming the symptoms of excessive stress.
+Psychological treatment with an experienced psychologist can assist in overcoming the symptoms of excessive stress.

-Do you identify with any of the following stress indicators?
+Do you identify with any of the following indicators of stress?

 Have you been:

 - feeling under pressure or overloaded, and that there is not enough time to do everything that you ‘have’ to do?

 - feeling stressed and finding it difficult to cope with the problems you are facing?

 - trying to be everything to everyone and overlooking your own needs?

 - finding that you are making mistakes, forgetting things, or not able to concentrate?